as130/algos_final_project/cleaning.md

 UPDATE Atlas_of_Surveillance_20201007 SET State = "Wyoming" WHERE State == "WY";
 ```

-So that state names were consistent across all states
+so that state names were consistent across all states.

 Furthermore, we had to append county to the end of each conuty name as follows in the census datasets: